-Your hospital daily goals of the hip enhanced recovery programme are:
+Your daily goals of the hip enhanced recovery programme are:

 Day of surgery.
-(Day 0) - Day of surgery and return to the ward.
+(Day 0)

 You will be encouraged to get moving soon after your surgery.
 This will initially be with the therapy team and nursing staff who will show you how to walk.